- Related Links

 Wherever God is calling you after graduation—the industry, healthcare, education, mission field—our outstanding faculty will mentor you and help you prepare for your career.

 At Taylor, students majoring in Engineering or Physics have access to a wide array of Euler Science Complex’s state-of-the-art equipment and analysis and design software.
-In addition to using the tools for rigorous classes, students can visit the machine shop, wood shop, and electronics lab to complete research and projects on solar cars, satellites, nano-satellites, and muscle biopsy.
+In addition to using the tools for rigorous classes, students can visit the machine shop, wood shop, and electronics lab to complete research and projects on virtual reality, 3D printing for habitable structures on Mars, solar cars, satellites, nano-satellites, and muscle biopsy.

 Check out some of the Physics and Engineering equipment and software packages that our majors learn to use:

 Engineering students are required to complete a practicum to earn a BS in Engineering degree.
 Our students are prepared to complete their practicums at a variety of high-profile companies, including: